Good-Ghosting/goodghosting-protocol-v2/README.md

 ## Pool Interest Accounting Math

+GoodGhosting Protocol v2 introduces better fairness in terms of interest and reward generation for winners.

+Since with V2 there are 2 phases of the game **deposit rounds** & the **waiting round**.
+So there are different accounting mechanisms for both the phases.

+**Accounting for Deposit Rounds**

-GoodGhosting Protocol v2 introduces better fairness in terms of interest and reward generation for winners, and we are doing this by computing the deposit amount made by each player and how early does a player pay in each segment (player share % in the pool).
+We compute the deposit amount made by each player and how early does a player pay in each segment (player share % in the pool).
 Below, there's a brief explanation of the math behind this feature.

-In the new version of the [Pool Smart Contract](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/contracts/Pool.sol) we have a couple of mappings defined: `playerIndex[player_address][segment_number] & cumulativePlayerIndexSum[segment_number]`
+In V2 Smart Contract we have a couple of mappings defined: `playerIndex[player_address][segment_number] & cumulativePlayerIndexSum[segment_number]`

 As each player starts making the deposits, the mappings are updated as follows:

 ```
-playerIndex = deposit_amount * (MULTIPLIER_CONSTANT) / block.timestamp
+playerIndex = deposit_amount * (MULTIPLIER_CONSTANT) / (segmentLength + block.timestamp - (firstSegmentStart + (currentSegment * segmentLength)))

 for (each segment paid by the player) {
   cumulativePlayerIndexSum[current_segment] += playerIndex